-- Google Internet Authority G2 - GeoTrust Global CA - Equifax Secure Certificate Authority - Each certificate's content is located between the line of "BEGIN CERTIFICATE" and the line of "END CERTIFICATE". - The topmost certificate is the server certificate. - 4.
+- Google Internet Authority G2 - GeoTrust Global CA - Equifax Secure Certificate Authority - Each certificate begins with the line "BEGIN CERTIFICATE" and ends with the line "END CERTIFICATE". - The topmost certificate is the server certificate. - 4.
 The section titled "Server certificate" indicates that the issuer (CA) Google Internet Authority G2 issues the server certificate. - 5.
-As the server has the server certificate and two intermediate certificates, we conclude that this server sends a partial certificate chain to the receiver. - Check whether the issuer "Equifax Secure Certificate Authority" is the root CA. - If yes, you only need to upload the root certificate self-signed by Equifax Secure Certificate Authority to PXE. - If not, you need to find all missing issuer certificates, including the root certificate, and upload them to PXE.
+As the server has the server certificate and two intermediate certificates, we conclude that this server sends a partial certificate chain to the receiver. - 6.
+Check whether the issuer "Equifax Secure Certificate Authority" is the root CA. - If yes, you only need to upload the root certificate self-signed by Equifax Secure Certificate Authority to PXE. - If not, you need to find all missing issuer certificates, including the root certificate, and upload them to PXE.

-Step 2 -- Find and download the content of missing issuer certificate(s):
+► Step 2 -- Find and download the content of missing issuer certificate(s):